-- The instrument measures dissolved oxygen (mg/L) and then calculates the percent saturation (% Sat.). - The Dissolved Oxygen % Sat levels within this deployment period were between 76.4 % Sat and 93.4 % Sat.
-Dissolved Oxygen (mg/L) measured between 9.81 mg/L and 13.11 mg/L (Figure 5). - On November 26 the dissolved oxygen sensor was covered in sediment from approximately 4 a.m. to 10 a.m. and readings were inaccurate.
-This data has been removed from the dataset. - All DO mg/L values were above the minimum DO CCME Aquatic Life guidelines for the protection of early life stages and above the guidelines for the protection of other life stages during the deployment period (Figure 5). - Small decreases in available oxygen are associated with increases in water temperature, as warm water can hold less dissolved oxygen than cooler water.
+- The instrument measures dissolved oxygen (mg/L) and then calculates the percent saturation (% Sat.). - The Dissolved Oxygen % Sat levels within this deployment period were between 84.2 % Sat and 98.3 % Sat.
+Dissolved Oxygen (mg/L) measured between 12.17 mg/L and 14.09 mg/L (Figure 5). - All DO mg/L values were above the minimum DO CCME Aquatic Life guidelines for the protection of early life stages and above the guidelines for the protection of other life stages during the deployment period (Figure 5). - Small decreases in available oxygen are associated with increases in water temperature, as warm water can hold less dissolved oxygen than cooler water. - High salinity during winter months can also reduce the amount of available oxygen.